AcademySoftwareFoundation/OpenImageIO/src/doc/texturesys.rst

 Imath
 -------------------------------------------------

-The texture functinality of OpenImageIO uses the excellent open source ``Imath`` types when it requires 3D vectors and transformation matrixes.
+The texture functionality of OpenImageIO uses the excellent open source ``Imath`` types when it requires 3D vectors and transformation matrixes.
 Specifically, we use ``Imath::V3f`` for 3D positions and directions, and ``Imath::M44f`` for 4x4 transformation